Trilarion/opensourcegames/entries/liberation_circuit.md

 - Assets license: GPL-3.0
 - Developer: Linley Henzell

-Real-time strategy game about escaping from a hostile computer system, by designing and building units sufficient to the task.
+About escaping from a hostile computer system, by designing and building units sufficient to the task.

 ## Building